 Can the holder of this visa change the status of his/her visa to another one?

 Yes.
 As a visa holder, you can change the status of your visa.
 If you find a job, you can obtain an H1-B visa.

 Can R2 visa holders apply for a Green Card?

 Yes.
 To receive a Green Card, you must submit the following forms:

 - I-360, Petition for Amerasian, Widow(er), or Special Immigrant

 - I-485, Application to Register Permanent Residence or Adjust Status

 Let’s sum up …

 In this article, we have tried to answer the questions that US R2 visa applicants face in their visa application process.
-On the Visa Library website, you can read about other US visas and ways to immigrate to other countries.
+On the Visa Library website, you can learn about other US visas as well as ways to immigrate to other countries.
 In case you have some experience, please write it down in the comment section.
 Your comments allow individuals to choose better and avoid mistakes.
 Conveying your experiences in comments is an excellent help for applicants.

 Do I have to change my status to work?